jmvanel/semantic_forms/scala/forms_play/README.md

 ## Updading RDF content

-Run deductions.runtime.utils.CommandLineApp for a commented list of Scala/Java Applications available in Semantic\_forms classpath.
+Run (with `java -cp $JARS` or `runMain` under SBT) deductions.runtime.utils.CommandLineApp for a commented list of Scala/Java Applications available in Semantic\_forms classpath.

 The server must not be started while updading RDF content, because Jena TDB does not allow access to the database on disk from 2 different processes.